CarbonROM/charter/device-support-requirements.md

 * Devices SHOULD have a working proprietary files extraction script in their device tree (or device tree dependencies) that reproduces an exact copy of the binaries required to build CarbonROM from an existing CarbonROM installation.
 * Devices SHOULD use the global extraction script (located in tools/extract-utils).
-* If a device maintainer elects to not use the common extraction script, the maintainer MUST ensure that the Wiki page for their device has valid instructions for operating the custom extraction script.
 * Devices SHOULD use proprietary files extracted from, in order of preference, the same device's publicly-released image or another device's publicly-released image.
 * All proprietary files lists SHOULD contain a short comment noting the source of any un-pinned (default) proprietary files.
 * Any proprietary files not sourced from the noted default MUST be pinned in the respective proprietary files list and have a short comment noting the source of those proprietary files.